quanteda/quanteda.llm/README.md

 The package includes the following functions:

-- `text_split`: Splits documents in a corpus into sequences which LLMs can process
-- `ai_sum`: Summarises documents in a corpus using an LLM
+- `ai_summarize`: Summarizes documents in a corpus using an LLM
 - `ai_qual`: Analyses documents in a corpus using an LLM and based on given instructions (simulating qualitative assessments)
 - `ai_quant`: Scores documents in a corpus using an LLM and based on